gvwilson/sdxpy/en/src/parser/index.md

 ### Please don't write parsers

-Languages that are comfortable for people to read are usually difficult for computers to understand and vice versa, so we need parsers to translate the former into the latter.
+Languages that are comfortable for people to read and write are usually difficult for computers to understand and vice versa, so we need parsers to translate the former into the latter.
-That said,
+However,
-the world doesn't need more file formats. if you need a configuration file or lookup table, please use CSV, JSON, [%g yaml "YAML" %], or something else that already has an acronym rather than inventing a new format.
+the world doesn't need more file formats: if you need a configuration file or lookup table, please use CSV, JSON, [%g yaml "YAML" %], or something else that already has an acronym rather than inventing something of your own.

 </div>